 Short spaces of time (i.e. one to three months) are explainable; usually, it takes a while to find a new job or relocate for your new position.
 Otherwise, use a letter of introduction to address employment gaps.

 If you might be considered a job hopper, it may be a good idea to leave some of your shorter terms out of your resume.
 If you held a full-time job and a short-term position, this does not convey the same message as job hopping.
-It’s okay to leave that short-term job on the resume, provided it’s relevant and you have extra space.
+It’s okay to leave that short-term job on the resume, provided it’s relevant, and you have extra space.

 Gaps in Work History

-There are many reasons that a person may need that much time off: medical (self or family member), education, the birth of a child, or choosing a different career path.
+There are many reasons a person may need time off: medical (self or family member), education, the birth of a child, or choosing a different career path.
 Your reasons are your own, and to you, they were important.
 Some employers may not view these reasons in the same positive light.

 Be honest in your cover letter, but keep the details short and concise, for example: